fenil210/CYBER_SECURITY_URL_EXTRACTION/README.md

 ## Features

 * Extracts data from URL.
+* Crawl multiple URLs using Python Scarpy
 * Performs data pre-processing.
 * Extracts features from data.
+* Apply machine learning algorithms and build neaural network and also applied deep learning algorithms
 * Detects cyber threats and malicious conversations.
 * Crawl multiple URLs using Python Scary.

-## Usage

-To run the project, simply clone the repository and install the dependencies.
-Then, run the `main.py` file.
-The following options will be displayed:

-1) Extract data from URL
-2) Crawl multiple URLs using Python Scarpy
-3) Perform data pre-processing
-4) Extract features from data
-5) Apply machine learning algorithms and build neaural network
-6) Also applied deep learning algorithms
-7) Detect cyber threats and malicious conversations
+## find the various codes in diffwerent different python file
+## the dataset is synthetic and created by ourself.